How does Shared Ownership work?

 You will then pay a subsidised rent on the share you don’t own, and there will also be a service charge to make up the monthly cost of buying through Shared Ownership.

-Watch our 3-minute guide to Shared Ownership
+Watch our 60 second guide to Shared Ownership

 woman discussing homebuying with sales agent in a marketing suite